nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---
 ### Valid NRIC rules
-All NRICs should adhere to the following format and constraints:
+AMake sure each NRIC adheres to the following format and constraints:
 1. The NRIC must be 9 characters long.
 2. The first character must be one of the following letters: 'S', 'T', 'F', or 'G'. (case-insensitive)
   - 'S' and 'T' are for Singapore Citizens and Permanent Residents.